-My name is Henry Ian Schiller.
+My name is Henry Schiller.

-I’m a Leverhulme Early Career Fellow in Philosophy at The University of Sheffield.h.i.schiller (at) sheffield (dot) ac (dot) uk
+I’m a Leverhulme Trust Early Career Fellow at the University of Sheffield.

 Curriculum Vitae